-The OECD Component Operational Experience, Degradation and Ageing Programme (CODAP) aims to combine the follow-up of two previous OECD projects: the OECD Pipe Failure Data Exchange Project (OPDE) and the Stress corrosion cracking (SCC) part of the SCC and Cable Ageing Project (SCAP).
+The OECD Component Operational Experience, Degradation and Ageing Programme (CODAP) aims to combine the follow-up of two previous OECD/NEA projects: the OECD Pipe Failure Data Exchange Project (OPDE) and the Stress corrosion cracking (SCC) part of the SCC and Cable Ageing Project (SCAP).

+The OECD Pipe Failure Data Exchange Project (OPDE) was established in May 2002 to produce an international database on the piping service experience applicable to commercial nuclear plants.
+The OPDE project was completed at the end of May 2011.
 In 2006 the SCAP project was established by the NEA to assess two subjects, stress corrosion cracking (SCC) and degradation of cable insulation, due to their implication on nuclear safety and their relevance for plant ageing management.
 The project ran successfully from June 2006 to June 2010.
-Fourteen NEA member countries joined the SCAP project in 2006 to share knowledge and by 2010 seventeen countries had joined the project.
+Seventeen NEA member countries joined the SCAP project.
 The International Atomic Energy Agency (IAEA) and the European Commission also participated as observers.

 EUR 0.12 million per year